GSA/piv-guides/pages/locally-trusted-ocsp.md

   * OCSP Signing (1.3.6.1.5.5.7.3.9) in the Extended Key Usage.
 	- This *should* be marked **critical.**

   * The id-pkix-ocsp-nocheck (1.3.6.1.5.5.7.48.1.5) extension is present.
 	- Including this extension prevents clients from checking the OCSP Responder certificates' revocation status.

   * Key Usage must contain Digital Signature (80).
 	- This *should* be marked **critical.**

   * The Subject Alternative Name *should* contain Domain Name Server (DNS) Name = OCSP Server DNS name.

 ### Install OCSP Responder Certificate

-Copy the new certificate as well as the issuing CA certificate (or chain) to the OCSP Responder server.
-If you haven't already done so, install the issuing CA root certificate in the **Computer** Trust Root Certification Authorities store.
-Use the following command to accept the OCSP Responder certificate:
+  1. Copy the new OCSP Responder certificate, as well as the issuing CA certificate (or chain), to the OCSP Responder server.
+  2. If you have not already done so, install the issuing **CA Root certificate** in the **Computer Trust Root Certification Authorities store**.
+  3. Use the following command to accept the OCSP Responder certificate:

 	certreq -accept <ocsp_responder_certificate_filename>.cer

-When successful, certreq will exit and provide no feedback.
+  > When successful, _certreq_ will exit and provide no feedback.

-> <i class="icon-info"></i>  An error message stating "*Certificate Request Processor: A certificate chain could not be built to a trusted root authority.
-0x800b010a (-2146762486 CERT_E_CHAINING)*" indicates the self signed root (and intermediate CA certificates, if applicable) are not available or not in the correct certificate stores on the server.
-Ensure the required CA certificates are imported to the correct *Computer account* stores.
+> <i class="icon-info"></i>  An error message stating:  *Certificate Request Processor:  A certificate chain could not be built to a trusted root authority.
+0x800b010a (-2146762486 CERT_E_CHAINING)* will indicate that the self-signed root (and intermediate CA certificates, if applicable) are not available or not in the correct certificate stores on the server.
+Ensure that the required CA certificates are imported into the correct **Computer account** stores. <!-- In Step 2 above, only *Computer* was italicized.
+Is this related? -->

-To confirm the certificate was properly imported, open mmc.exe, load the Certificates snap-in, and target it to the Computer Account.
-Expand the Personal/Certificates tree and confirm the newly accepted certificate is listed there.
+  4. To confirm that the certificate was properly imported, open the **Microsoft Management Console (MMC)** (i.e., **mmc.exe**), load the **Certificates snap-in**, and select the **Computer account** (i.e., stores). <!-- Correct?
+Can't tell what the step sequence is from the screen capture. -->
+  5. From the left-hand-side panel, under the **Console Root** folder, click on **Certificates (Local Computer)** and then click on the **Personal** folder.
+  6. Click on the **Certificates** folder.
+Then, expand the **Personal/Certificates** tree on the right-hand-side of the window.
+  7. Confirm that the newly accepted certificate is listed there.

 ![Locate OCSP Responder Certificate in MMC](../img/local-ocsp-cfg-mmc.png)

-Double-click on the certificate and confirm that it appears valid, lists *OCSP Signing* under purpose(s), and indicates *You have a private key that corresponds to this certificate*.
-Close the certificate.
+  8. Double-click on the certificate and confirm that it appears valid, lists *OCSP Signing* under _This certificate is intended for the following purpose(s)_, and indicates below that *You have a private key that corresponds to this certificate*.
+  9. Close the certificate. <!-- How do you close it? -->

 ![Locate OCSP Responder Certificate in MMC](../img/local-ocsp-cfg-cert-key.png)

-Right-click on the certificiate in MMC, and select **All Tasks / Manage Private Keys**
+  10. Right-click on the certificate in MMC, and select **All Tasks** and then **Manage Private Keys**.

 ![Manage Private Keys in MMC](../img/local-ocsp-cfg-manage-private-keys.png)

-When the **Permissions** dialog appears, click on the **Add button**.
+  11. When the **Permissions** dialog box appears, click on the **Add** button.

 ![Default Private Key Permissions](../img/local-ocsp-cfg-default-permissions.png)

-If this server is on a domain, click Locations and select the local server.
-Type "NETWORK SERVICE" into the object names box.
-Click Check Names and OK when finished.
+  12. If this server is on a domain, click on the **Locations** button, and select the local server's name.
+  13. Type **NETWORK SERVICE** into the **Enter the object names to select** box, and click on the **Check Names** box.
+Click on **OK** when finished.

+  > The **Permissions for [server name] private keys** window displays

 ![Add NETWORK SERVICE Permissions](../img/local-ocsp-cfg-add-network-service.png)

-With NETWORK SERVICE selected, clear the check mark from *Full control* then click OK.
+  14. With the **Permissions...** window open, select **NETWORK SERVICE**, deselect (uncheck) the *Full control* checkbox, and then click on **OK**.

 ![Allow only Read for NETWORK SERVICE](../img/local-ocsp-cfg-read-only-rights.png)

-The certificate and private key should now be usable by the OCSP Responder service.
+  > The certificate and private key should now be usable by the OCSP Responder service.

 ### Configure Revocation Sources
 Every issuing and intermediate CA certificate to be supported by the OCSP Responder must have their own entry in "Revocation Configuration"